 Volume Viewer is a graphical interface for adjusting contour levels and other aspects of volume data display.
 Alternatively, these settings and more can be adjusted with the volume command.

-Even without data, Volume Viewer can be started from the Volume Data section of the Tools menu or with the command toolshed show.
+Even without data, Volume Viewer can be started from the Volume Data section of the Tools menu.
 The Volume Viewer window can be manipulated like other panels in ChimeraX (more...).

 By default, a data set will be displayed automatically if it does not exceed a certain size (volume command option showOnOpen), although it may be subsampled (volume command option limitVoxelCount).